Graduate Course Description

 ME 583-1 Technical Research Reporting.
 Analysis of technical and scientific writing: journal article, thesis, research paper.
 Guidelines and principles for writing engineering research literature and proposals.
 Term project involving thesis or research paper proposal to meet program requirements.
 Prerequisite: 582.
 Special approval needed from the instructor.

 ENGR 590-1 to 3 Special Investigations in Engineering Science.
 Investigation of individual advanced projects and problems selected by student or instructor.
 Restricted to admission into Ph.D. program in engineering science.

 ME 592-1 to 4 Special Investigations in Engineering.
 Advanced topics in thermal and environmental engineering.
 Topics are selected by mutual agreement of the student and instructor.
 Four hours maximum course credit.
-Special approval needed from instructor and department chair.
+Special approval needed from instructor and program director.

 ENGR 592-1 to 3 Engineering Cooperative Education.
 Supervised work experience in industry, government or in a professional organization.
 Work must be directly related to student's program of study.
 Student works with on-site supervisor and faculty advisor.
 Activity report is required from the student and performance report is required from the employer.
 Enrollment requires Chair's approval.
 Hours do not count toward degree requirements.
 Mandatory Pass/Fail.
 Prerequisite: graduate standing.

 ME 593-3 Special Topics in Mechanical Engineering.
 Studies of special topics in various areas in mechanical engineering.
 Such topics as coal refining, energy conversion, thermal systems, mechanics, robotics, CAD/CAM, TOM and engineering materials.
 Prerequisite: consent of instructor.

 ENGR 593-3 Special Topics in Engineering.
 Studies of various special topics in the area of engineering science.
 Special approval needed from the instructor.